eliotttak/GoFileEncoder/README.md

 GoFileEncoder is a little file encoder that uses the [XOR encryption](https://en.wikipedia.org/wiki/XOR_cipher).
 It is coded in Golang, and is compiled for several OSs (Windows&reg;, Linux&reg;, and soon macOS&reg;).

-I am not a pro in Go, so if you find a bug, or simply want to make a suggestion, I am totally open to [_issues_](https://github.com/eliotttak/GoFileEncoder/issues), [_pull requests_](https://github.com/eliotttak/GoFileEncoder/pulls) and to the [discussion](https://github.com/eliotttak/GoFileEncoder/discussions).
+I am not a pro in Go, so if you find a bug, or simply want to make a suggestion, I am totally open to [issues](https://github.com/eliotttak/GoFileEncoder/issues), [pull requests_](https://github.com/eliotttak/GoFileEncoder/pulls) and to the [discussion](https://github.com/eliotttak/GoFileEncoder/discussions).

 ---